 LGBTQ people are not LGBTQ because they were abused.
 Now before I continue, please realize that these are complex topics that cannot be fully discussed in a few short paragraphs; however, there are a couple things we should consider.

 First of all, in order to claim that one thing causes another, one must have a statistically significant correlation between the cause and the alleged result, and there is no such a thing here.
-What this means is that, if this myth was real, if there was a real causal connection between abuse and homosexuality, then ALL, or at least a statistically significant number of people who have ever been abused, would be gay.
+What this means is that, if this myth were real, if there were a real causal connection between abuse and homosexuality, then all, or at least a statistically significant number of people who have ever been abused, would be gay.
 Yet, that is not the case.
 For most people who have ever been abused, their sexual orientation remains the same: if they were heterosexual before, they grow up to become mothers and fathers in heterosexual relationships.
 Nothing changes.
 Because there is no statistically significant correlation between abuse and sexual orientation, we cannot claim one thing causes the other.

 However; it is true that people who abuse others tend to target vulnerable people.
 LGBT Kids are prime targets of pedophiles for several reasons.
 Abusers tend to target children who seem more vulnerable or who do not have good relationships or communication with their parents because it’s easier to manipulate them so they will feel guilty and they will not speak up.
-The LGBT community is particularly vulnerable to these abuses and we are called to recognize this and protect all children.
+The LGBT community is particularly vulnerable to these abuses and we are called to recognize this and protect all children, including LGBTQ Children.

 Myth #7: LGBTQ people are trying to brainwash everyone to be gay

 If there is anyone who knows one cannot be brainwashed to change one’s sexual orientation, it is the LGBT community.
-LGBT people are not trying to brainwash anyone, they are just trying to make others aware of their struggles in a society that too often dismisses what they have to say.
+LGBT people are not trying to brainwash anyone, they are just trying to make others aware of their struggles and vulnerability in a society that too often dismisses what they have to say.